studyathome-internationally/hub/docs/courses/multi-dimensional-data-analysis/README.md

 ::: post-it
 Cluster Analysis, Outliers, Statistik;

-will be part of new Assistive Technology programs:
+Will be part of new Assistive Technology programs:
-1 master is realized as specialization of the biomedical and clinical informatics program 1 PhD program for AT)
+1 master realized as specialization of the biomedical and clinical informatics program 1 PhD program for AT)
 :::

 ### Contents

-* course content 1
+* Course content 1
-* course content 2
+* Course content 2
-* course content 3
+* Course content 3

 ### Outcomes

-* outcome 1
+* Outcome 1
-* outcome 2
+* Outcome 2
-* outcome 3
+* Outcome 3

 ### Methods